IBM-Cloud/docs/runtimes/liberty/offlineMode.md

 {:codeblock: .codeblock}

-# Offline mode for Liberty
+# Use the offline mode for Liberty
 {: #offline_mode}

 When a Liberty application is pushed to {{site.data.keyword.Bluemix}} the Liberty buildpack can access sites external to Bluemix